rubensworks/article-w3cdataws2019-graphql/content/existing-approaches.md

 These schemas are more expressive than HyperGraphQL's schema, as it supports things like SHACL-based constraint filters, full-text-search, aggregations, ordering and field transformations.
 These features are defined via custom query functions in the schema.
-In constrast with HyperGraphQL, TopBraid attaches no JSON-LD context to its GraphQL query responses.
+In contrast to HyperGraphQL, TopBraid attaches no JSON-LD context to its GraphQL query responses.

 ### Stardog